expo/expo/packages/expo-updates/README.md

 Debug builds of iOS apps built for the iOS simulator also do not have assets bundled into the app.
 They are loaded at runtime from Metro.
 Debug builds of iOS apps built for a real device **do** have assets bundled into the app binary, so they can be loaded from disk if they cannot be loaded from the packager at runtime.

-Release builds of both iOS and Android apps include a full embedded update, including manifest, JavaScript bundle, and all `require`d assets.
+Release builds of both iOS and Android apps include a full embedded update, including manifest, JavaScript bundle, and all imported assets.
 This is critical to ensure that your app can load for all users immediately upon installation, without needing to talk to a server first.

 ## Configuration